crowdagger/crowbook/guide/04_templates.md

 * `tex.template.add`, `html.css.add` and `epub.css.add` allow to specify some LaTeX or CSS code directly in the book configuration file.
   This code will be added respectively to `tex.template`, `html.css` or `epub.css` template.
   For CSS templates, this code is inserted at the end of the template (allowing to redefine rules that are set by the template);
-  for the LaTeX template, the code is inserted at the end of the preambule, just before the `\begin{document}` tag, allowing to redefine commands.
+  for the LaTeX template, the code is inserted at the end of the preamble, just before the `\begin{document}` tag, allowing to redefine commands.
 * `rendering.inline_toc.name` sets the name of the inline table of content, if it is displayed.
   By default, is is set to `{{{loc_toc}}}`, that is, a localised version of "Table of Contents".
 * `rendering.chapter.template` sets the naming scheme for chapters, while `rendering.part.template` does the same for part.